evo-mark/inertia-wordpress/changelog/next.md

 - **Feature**: New `WebP Express` module
 - **Feature**: added `backWithErrors` PHP function
 - **Feature**: New `init` method added for modules which executes regardless of enabled status
+- **Feature**: `Wordpress` page added to menu to configure useful Wordpress functionality related to Inertia sites

 - **Improvement**: Moved Inertia up to top-level menu page
 - **Improvement**: Split "Settings" into separate "Settings" and "Modules" pages